Are You Overpaying for Fulfillment? 5 Hidden Fees to Watch

 - Billed weight ≠ actual weight.
 Dimensional weight pricing inflates cost, especially when packaging isn’t optimized.
 A 2 lb item in a 12 × 12 × 10 box can be billed at 8+ lbs.

 - Carrier policies diverge fast.
 USPS Ground Advantage offers strong pricing in Zones 2–5 for lightweight packages, while UPS’s negotiated discounts become more competitive at higher weights and volumes.
-FedEx Ground Economy still has a niche in deferred delivery, but fewer merchants rely on it due to limitations on delivery speed and flexibility (e.g., cannot deliver to PO Boxes).
+FedEx Ground Economy is a contract-only service, and FedEx says it is the only way to deliver to domestic P.O. boxes.

 - Flat rate isn’t always flat.
 Priority Mail Flat Rate boxes are convenient, but often more expensive than zone-based pricing for 2–5 lb packages going to Zones 2–4.